How It Works: Do the Two Step

-If your vehicle is currently out of state and you are unable to complete a Texas vehicle inspection in order to renew your registration, you may self-certify that the vehicle is out of state and will be permitted to register online, by mail, or in person.
+If your vehicle is currently out-of-state and you are unable to complete a Texas vehicle inspection in order to renew your registration, you may self-certify that the vehicle is out-of-state and will be permitted to register online, by mail, or in person.

 As part of “Two Steps, One Sticker,” only new passenger cars and light trucks purchased from a dealer, which have two years of initial inspection are eligible to receive two years of initial registration at time of title.

 If you currently have a multi-year registration, it will remain valid until it expires.
 However, you will still need to pass an annual vehicle inspection.
 You will receive a notice from the TxDMV on the month of your registration instructing you to get an inspection and pay the state’s portion of the inspection fee to the county tax office.
 A ‘VERIFY INSPECTION’ remark will be placed on the motor vehicle record for failure to pass a Texas inspection and pay the state portion of the inspection fee to your local county tax office.
 This remark can result in law enforcement citation.